Sig P250 Compact Review | A Robust Little Handgun With Compact and Subcompact Variants

 sig sauer gun

-And if you're used to carrying a full-size handgun, you'll find the smaller frame and barrel to be a welcome change of pace.
-I really enjoyed testing out this gun, although I'm already used to using a smaller weapon as my daily carry.
+It's also a great gun to get acclimated to before transitioning to a larger model.
+Even if you're used to carrying a full-size handgun, you'll find the smaller frame and barrel to be a welcome change of pace.

 On the Range